mainmatter/mainmatter.com/src/cases/qonto.md

 <div class="case-study__section">
   <h3 class="case-study__heading">About Qonto</h3>
   <div class="case-study__text">
-    <h3 class="h4">Qonto is a European B2B Neobank for freelancers and SMEs.
+    <p class="h4">Qonto is a European B2B Neobank for freelancers and SMEs.
 They provide over 75,000 clients with banking services, virtual and physical credit cards, and tools for accounting and expense management.
-In 2019 alone, they processed €10 billion in transactions.</h3><br>
+In 2019 alone, they processed €10 billion in transactions.</p>
     <p>The fintech company was rated among the five hottest startups in Europe by The Next Web.
 They’ve raised more than €150 million since they entered the market in 2017.</p>
   </div>
 </div>